LoraKalt/webapp_2021_project/README.md

 - Dax : [Part 1](https://github.com/dax-orion/web_apps_assignment_2_p1) - Google Books Search API (Part 1)

 ---
-## Assignment 2:
+## Assignment 2 - Usage:

-Click on the link below to view signup.html page.
+1. Clone the repo.
+2. Open sign-up.html in any modern web browser.

 OR view in github pages:

 [signup.html](https://lorakalt.github.io/webapp_2021_project/signup.html) - Github pages were updated to work specifically on the assignment-2 branch.
-However if for some reason the specific branch is not being shown, either cache needs to be refreshed or needs to be downloaded to see changes.
+However if for some reason the specific branch is not being shown, either cache needs to be refreshed or the repo needs to be downloaded to see changes.

-## Assumptions (Assignment 2):

-Invalid character check is not applied to password inputs or any optional inputs such as location and biography.
-This decision was made because users may want to use these characters for both location and biography.
+## Design Decisions - Assignment 2:

+'validateSignUp()' function runs on every form submit.

+Email and password validation implemented using regex.

-## Design Decisions
+## Design Decisions - Overall Project:

-An overview of current and future design decisions and ideas for the project.

 ### Technical